thinkhr-code/developer-hub/README.md

 These SKUs are recommended for all configurations.
 They represent system features that we feel add value to the user's experience.

 * Dashboard Recommended For You - Enables the "Recommended for You" widget on the home page.
+* Partner Resources - Enables the **Resources** tab with collateral (partners/brokers only), risk, and safety resources.

 ### Product Specific SKUs